Is Fuel broadband any good?

 It's a shame that the almost unbeatable prices Fuel Broadband offered at launch disappeared so quickly, to be replaced with total monthly costs that seem pretty standard.

-But let's not forget that their broadband and call costs are still less than those offered by most of their competitors.
+Let's not forget, though, that their broadband and call costs are still less than those offered by most of their competitors.

 Customer reviews seem to rate them as fairly average, with the standard mix of people who've had nothing but trouble, and those with glowing reports.